Fort Nisqually Living History Museum &

 A Day at Point Defiance Park, Tacoma, WA

 After a few days of hiking, we went to Tacoma, WA, to visit the Fort Nisqually Living History Museum in Point Defiance Park.
-The museum was founded in 1933 by the Works Progress Administration (WPA).
-The is a re-establishment of the Hudson’s Bay Company outpost originally located in DuPont, WA.
-Two structures from the original location were preserved, the Factor’s House and Granary.
+The museum shows what life was like on Puget Sound in 1855.
+The museum, founded in 1933 by the Works Progress Administration (WPA), is a re-establishment of the Hudson’s Bay Company outpost originally located in DuPont, WA.
+Only two structures from the original location are preserved, the Factor’s House and Granary.
 Both are listed as National Historic Landmarks.
-The museum shows what life was like on Puget Sound in 1855.

-The Factor’s house was completed in 1855, in a, for that time, modern “Yankee Style” using milled lumber.
-The house has a dining room, parlor, master bedroom, and a children’s bedroom.
-The kitchen, wash house, cellar, and outhouse were all separate buildings close to the house.
-The building was restored in 2003.
+The Factor’s house, completed in 1855 (restored in 2003), in a, for that time, modern “Yankee Style” using milled lumber, is large with a dining room, parlor, master bedroom, and a children’s bedroom.
+The kitchen, wash house, cellar, and outhouse were built close to the house in separate buildings.

-The Granary was built in 1850 to store wheat, oats, barley, peas, and produce.
-In 1933, the building was moved to Point Defiance Park after being saved from demolition at its original location by civic-minded young businessmen from Tacoma.
+The Granary, built in 1850 to store wheat, oats, barley, peas, and produce, was moved in 1933 to the park after it had been saved from demolition at its original location.

 ..

-We could not resist grabbing a late lunch at Anthony’s at Point Defiance.
+We could not resist grabbing a late lunch at Anthony’s.
 On a clear day, we could have seen Mount Rainier.
 Nevertheless, we enjoyed the ferry, the calm Puget Sound, and the delicious food.

 Date